Bar Issi

 What is it?
 A Palm Springs brunch institution known for its rotating bacon flight and fluffy, housemade cinnamon rolls that consistently sell out.

 Why we love it: Yes, there’s always a line and yes, it’s always a scene at Cheeky’s.
 The restaurant has its own chickens to ensure they churn out the perfect eggs, plus homemade pastries and fresh-squeezed juices made daily.
 Eggs Benedict are prepared with cheddar scones and bacon, French toast is made with sourdough and vanilla custard, and huevos rancheros are served with creamy Peruvian beans.
 Bacon is a must-try here; the flight comes with five strips of pork in flavors that change weekly but have included miso, thyme, barbecue, jalapeno, and ranch.
-Boozy bubbles and Bloody Marys are available, though the orange juice and Equator coffee are equally great meal pairings.
+Boozy bubbles and bloody Marys are available, though the fresh-squeezed orange juice and Equator coffee make for an equally great meal pairing.

 Time Out tip: Reservations are not accepted here, so plan to go early and throw your name on the waitlist.
 Breakfast is served all day, but lunch (sandwiches, salads, burgers) is served from 11:30am to 2pm.